-Gender: Although there are both patrilineal and matrilineal ethnic groups in Ghana (see Family and Kinship), power and authority rest with men in most ethnic groups.
-However, modern values have encouraged a shift in this dynamic, particularly within urban settings (see Sex and Gender).
+Gender: Although there are both patrilineal and matrilineal ethnic groups in Ghana (see p.1-2 of Family and Kinship), power and authority rest with men in most ethnic groups.
+However, modern values have encouraged a shift in this dynamic, particularly within urban settings (see p.2 of Sex and Gender).